 - Buy a filter cartridge for spring, storing it in an easy-to-locate place.

 - Bring pump and filter parts indoors and store in a safe and dry area, preferably heated.

 Advice for Freezing Zones: Draining and Storing

 Follow manufacturer's instructions for draining your pool, paying attention to where and how the water is drained.
-Also check with your city regarding rules or laws for draining pools that have been treated with chemicals.
+Check with your city regarding rules or laws for draining pools that have been treated with chemicals.

 Intex advises sprinkling talcum (baby) powder on the pool liner to prevent the vinyl from sticking together.
 Tightly roll the liner to avoid creases and place in a dry, protected storage area.
 Keep together all small parts along with the filter pump, manual, and pool, and then place in an area that will remain at room temperature throughout the storage season.

 Mild Climates: Put a Lid on It

 As advised earlier, the instructions for removing some of your above-ground pool's components, along with draining the water, and disassembling it, may not apply if you live in a mild-winter region.
 Again, consult your pool manufacturer and local pool supply store for assistance.
 Medallion Energy, experts in pool heating, recommends adding inflatable air pillows that float on the top of the water, right under the cover.
 In case of a freeze (it does happen), the air pillows will cushion the pressure from any ice buildup.